 Jan Ullrich, The Best There Never Was by Daniel Friebe

-The Tour de France dominates pro cycling like a star around which everything else orbits.
-Other races in July can struggle for attention and many riders make it the goal of their year.
+The Tour de France dominates pro cycling, the star around which the sport orbits.
+Many riders make it the goal of their year, other races struggle for attention.
 Jan Ullrich’s career was part of this, his first win suggested he’d dominate the Tour, and with it the sport for years to come.
 Even when he didn’t win, there was always the seasonal targeting of the Tour with his preparation getting more intense the closer the race got.

 If you shouldn’t judge a book by its cover, having bought the hardback you can feel the heft, it runs well beyond 400 pages with notes and an index and the font isn’t big either.

 As the title implies Jan Ullrich’s career arc was unlike most others.
 A Wunderkind who won the amateur worlds in 1993 as a teenager and almost won the time trial against the pros there too, he was second in the 1996 Tour de France, taking the final time trial.
 Then came 1997 and Stage 10 from Luchon to Arcalis, a ski station in Andorra whose name today still seems to evoke Ullrich’s ascent, the day he rode the field off his wheel, his flat back, a gold earning dangling and the black, red, gold bands of the Bundesflagge on his jersey.
 For many it was a vision of the future: if he could climb like this, win the time trials, and arrive in Paris with nine minutes on his next rival all at the age of 23 – precocious in those days – then the Tour seemed to belong to him.
 Of course he’d never win it again.